Published in News on January 22, 2006 2:02 AM

-This opportunity is available Monday -- Friday anytime between 8 a.m. and 5 p.m.
-The Information Systems Department of our local psychiatric center desires someone to help "clean up" about 100 old computers so they can be put on state surplus.
-The hard drives must be cleared which involves starting each computer to a diskette that will erase all data.
+This opportunity is available Monday-Friday anytime between 8 a.m. and 5 p.m.
+The Information Systems Department of our local psychiatric center desires someone to help clean up approximately 100 old computers so they can be put on state surplus.
+The hard drives must be cleared which involves starting each computer to a diskette that will wipe free of data.
 Job requires the individual to be at least 14 years of age, complete volunteer orientation, have the ability to follow directions, and have the patience to accomplish the task, which takes 20 minutes per computer.

 PATIENT LIBRARY ASSISTANT